Hostile takeover at home? Use these CEO-approved conflict moves to navigate tension like a leader.

 Borrowed from improv and business communication, the “yes, and” strategy keeps discussions collaborative rather than adversarial.
 Instead of shooting down your partner’s concerns, acknowledge them and build from there.

-Partner: “I feel like I’m always the one handling the kids’ schedule.”
+Example: Partner: “I feel like I’m always the one handling the kids’ schedule.”

 You: “Yes, I hear that, and I think we could figure out a better system together.”